 Malmo Arab Film Festival or the Swedish Film Institute is not obliged in any way to participate or contribute to the selected projects for future production, whether as donors, co-producer, or partners in any other way.

 MAFF Development Funding, Malmo Arab Film Festival, and the Swedish Film Institute shall be exposed as co-producer of the film and exposed with a prominent logo of the film’s closing credits, as well as for dissemination and in any promotional materials associated with the production.

 Sweden shall be included as a country of production in all materials.

 Granted development funding that has not been used shall be repaid.

-The funding is paid according to the agreement between the authorized part for the film project and the Swedish Film Institute.
+The funding is paid according to the agreement between the authorized part of the film project and the Swedish Film Institute.

-Other rules and definitions of development funding applies according to the conditions stated by the Swedish Film Institute.
+Other rules and definitions of development funding apply according to the conditions stated by the Swedish Film Institute.